smmuirhead100/surf-detector/README.md

 - [x] Update root README for developer setup.
 - [x] Add cam URL dictionary to .env.
 - [ ] Adding data for every spot appears to not work on AWS ECS.
 Figure out a different way.
+- [ ] Configure a local setup that works without the need for env variables.

 ## TODO (Frontend)
 - [x] Add chart to represent wave height.